Rosacea is one of the painful inflammatory skin conditions that affects many Celtic, Scandinavian, Scottish, Welsh and Eastern European skin types.

 My recommended face creams are:

-If you live in anywhere snowy, windy or extra dry, or have seriously dry skin, or are in your late 40’s the Heart of Eternity
+If you live in anywhere snowy, windy or extra dry, or have seriously dry skin, or are in your late 40’s, our flagship night cream, Heart of Eternity , is designed to repair, replenish, soothe and nourish your face and neck.

-It’s packed with botancical extracts to feed and nourish, calm and protect.
+It’s packed with botanical extracts to feed and nourish, calm and protect.
 Zero tap water!
 Zero spring water or other cost-cutting malarkey.

 Lavender and jojoba comfort stressed out skin and restore calm to your nerves.